 - Ignition Interlock Mandatory with BAC greater than .08

 How am I supposed to get to and from work without a drivers license?

 There are several options available to allow you to drive while your license is suspended.
 Restricted licenses permit you to travel to and from work during certain hours.
 In most cases, installation of the ignition interlock device would permit you to drive anywhere at anytime, however requires you to blow into the machine prior to starting your vehicle each time.
 Effective as of 2013 the DUI law was amended in Tennessee to require anyone whose blood alcohol level is over .08 is now required to have ignition interlock installed in their vehicles to obtain a drivers’ license.

 Aren’t all first DUI charges reduced to reckless driving?

-Unless the jail time, fines, loss of your driver’s license and community service all sound appealing, yes, you need a DUI attorney.
+Often there are issues which arise with cases that non-attorneys would never recognize.
+The law as a whole, and in particular, the laws regarding DUI in Tennessee are complex.
+Obtaining a proper analysis is important in any legal case and is imperative in a scenario where you could face jail time.
 There are many aspects of a DUI arrest in Tennessee which require careful analysis both from a factual standpoint and a legal standpoint.
 Our DUI defense attorneys include a former DUI prosecutor who provides a unique perspective and offers free consultations for all DUI cases in Nashville and surrounding counties.

 More Information on DUI in Tennessee: